 As to there being some need to hold a person to account after an insolvency, this appears to be required more in corporate insolvency.
 In fact, liquidators are said to report thousands of offences to ASIC each year, including phoenixing and insolvent trading and failure to keep records, giving more reason why some default period should apply in corporate insolvency.
 It appears these corporate reportings far outnumber the commission of personal insolvency offences.

-The separate legal entity concept in corporate law may be raised against this.
+The separate legal entity concept in corporate law can be raised against this.
 But there are existing and necessary exceptions to that in the insolvency context – for example to prepare a statement of the company assets and liabilities and to deliver up company property and books to the liquidator.
 It is the inadequate and inconsistent consequences of non-compliance, compared with bankruptcy, that is in question.
-There is no question of imposing liability on a director for the company’s debts, although insolvency law does this in other respects.
+There is no question of imposing personal liability on a director for the company’s debts, although insolvency law does this in other respects.

 If there are to be restrictions, what should they be?

-The question would then be what restrictions or obligations should be imposed on the person during the period, if any; or what compliance by the person with their insolvency obligations should be required before the period expires.
+The question would then be what restrictions or obligations should be imposed on the person during the relevant period, if any; or what compliance by the person with their insolvency obligations should be required before the period expires.

 These could be set at the minimum – the completion of statements of assets and liabilities and giving assistance to the trustee or liquidator, failing which the person is restrained from defined activity.
-One would be in respect of existing directorships of the director, or new directorships.
+One focus would be in respect of existing directorships of the director, or new directorships.

 But this is where there is inconsistency in thinking.
 While the requirement of a bankrupt to file their statement of affairs is more than effectively regulated in Australia by the potential default extension of their bankruptcy, there is no default regulation of directors who likewise fail to file details of their company’s assets and liabilities.

-A proposal to impose at least some default sanction on such directors in the past was rejected as being too severe on their continued business activity; no comparison was raised with was is imposed on a person operating a business who becomes bankrupt.
+A proposal to impose at least some default sanction on such directors in the past was rejected as being too severe on their continued business activity; no comparison was raised with what is imposed on a person operating a business who becomes bankrupt.

 Hence, a director of an insolvent company who refuses to assist a liquidator can leave the country, obtain new credit and start up a new company any time; unless and until some action is taken.